-Buying vintage slips should always be a pleasure – but to avoid disappointment if the slip sizes are all wrong you can take note of one or two simple gems of slip buying wisdom before you go any further.
+Buying vintage slips should always be a pleasure – but you can avoid disappointment of a badly fitting slip if you take note of some simple slip buying advice before you go any further.

 Modern standard clothing sizes (8, 10, 12, etc) will never accurately describe the size of a vintage slip – or any other vintage garment for that matter.
 They can’t.
 Only one guide really counts and that is the actual measured size – bust, waist, hips and length in inches or centimeters.
 Nothing else counts, believe me.
 Once armed with the actual measurements of a vintage slip you are thinking of buying, you can measure one you already have that you know fits you perfectly.
 That way you will always know what you will be getting.